shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/150-field.md

 [titleEn]: <>(Field)

-The data abstraction layer supports fields as it's most atomar extnsion point.
-Usualy a field represents a single column in the database.
+The data abstraction layer supports fields as its most atomar extension point.
+Usually a field represents a single column in the database.
 You need a custom field for

 * custom validation tasks
 * custom data representation